SpaceVim/SpaceVim/docs/development.md

 ## Asking for help

 If you want to ask an usage question, be sure to look first into some places as it may hold the answers:

 - <kbd>:h SpaceVim-faq</kbd>: Some of the most frequently asked questions are answered there.
 - [SpaceVim documentation](https://spacevim.org/documentation/): It is the general documentation of SpaceVim.

-## Reporting issues
+## Bug reporting

-Issues have to be reported on [issues tracker](https://github.com/SpaceVim/SpaceVim/issues), please:
+To report a bug, you can use the spacevim mailing list `spacevim@googlegroups.com`, before sending mail, please:

-- Check that no duplicate issue is in the issues tracker, you can search for keywords in the issues tracker.
+- Check that no duplicate issue in [google groups](https://groups.google.com/forum/#!forum/spacevim)
 - Check that the issue has not been fixed in latest version of SpaceVim, please update your SpaceVim, and try to reproduce the bug here.
-- Use a clear title and follow the issue template.
+- Use a clear title with `[bug]` prefix.
 - Include details on how to reproduce it, just like a step by step guide.

 ## Contributing code